The General Assembly of States Parties to the World Heritage Convention

 As per Article 8(1) of the World Heritage Convention (or Rule 49 of the Rules of Procedure of the World Heritage Committee ), the General Assembly of States Parties to the Convention meets during the sessions of the General Conference of UNESCO.

-The 23rd session of the General Assembly held at UNESCO Headquarters, from 24 to 26 November 2021, in Room II.
+The 24th session of the General Assembly will be held at UNESCO Headquarters, 22-23 November 2023.

 During its session, the General Assembly determines the uniform percentage of contributions to the World Heritage Fund applicable to all States Parties (Article 16(1) of the World Heritage Convention), and elects members to the World Heritage Committee.